KuyaWes33/SGCHymnsCatalog/README.md

 **A tune will not play.** Confirm the file exists in `tunes/` with the name the app expects, `Th1_` plus the three digit hymn number, for example `Th1_087.mid`.

-**A tune is silent on a phone.** Check the volume first: the tune follows the media volume, so turn it up with the side buttons while the tune is playing, not before.
-On an iPhone, also check the Ring/Silent switch.

 **A hymn looks wrong.** Report the number.
 Nearly everything is a one line change in the data.